mkdocstrings/mkdocstrings/docs/recipes.md

 9. We can even set the `edit_uri` on the pages.

 > NOTE:
-> If your `edit_uri` is the default value or you have overwritten, you might
-> have to traverse the tree until you find the correct file from your `edit_uri`.
+> It is important to look out for correct edit page behaviour when using generated pages,
+> as `full_path` will be relative to the location of your `mkdocs.yml` path.
+You can fix
+> incorrect linking by traversing tree and adding it to the path before passing
+> it to `set_edit_path`.
 >
 > For example, if we have `edit_uri` set to `blob/master/docs/` and the following
 > file structure:
 >
 > ```
 > 📁 repo
+> ├─ 📄 mkdocs.yml
+> │
 > ├─ 📁 docs
 > │   ├─╴index.md
 > │   └─╴📄 gen_ref_pages.py
 > │
 > └─╴📁 src
 >    └─╴📁 project
->        ├─╴📄 lorem
+>        ├─╴📄 lorem.py
->        ├─╴📄 ipsum
+>        ├─╴📄 ipsum.py
->        ├─╴📄 dolor
+>        ├─╴📄 dolor.py
->        ├─╴📄 sit
+>        ├─╴📄 sit.py
->        └─╴📄 amet
+>        └─╴📄 amet.py
 > ```
 >
 > Then we will have to change our `set_edit_path` call to: